Best Times for a Photo Session

 DAYTIME

-• the most common and longest time period of the day
+• the most common and longest period of the day

-• photographers are able to work in harsh light to create unique images but most will prefer to work when the sun is at its highest point.
+• photographers can work in harsh light to create unique images but most will prefer to work when the sun is at its highest point.

-• flash can be used to fill in the shadows or some photographers will use the flash to over power the sun creating images that tend to look 'fake'.
-The image above was captured with the use of a flash in order to see their faces.
-Without flash this image would have been almost a silhouette
+• flash can be used to fill in the shadows or some photographers will use the flash to overpower the sun creating images that tend to look 'fake'.
+The image above was captured with the use of a flash to see their faces.
+Without flash, this image would have been almost a silhouette

 • bride & groom walking near the Tower Bridge in London

-What happens if it is a cloudy?
-Cloudy days means less contrast and a soft diffused look.
+What happens if it is cloudy?
+Cloudy days mean less contrast and a soft diffused look.
 As the light is very flat, this can be quite wonderful for portraits.
-However it is not an ideal time for those panoramic or atmospheric images as the sky is 'washed out' or white (see image above).
-However it does not mean that your images will look terrible, in fact some couples love this look.
+However, it is not an ideal time for those panoramic or atmospheric images as the sky is 'washed out' or white (see image above).
+However, it does not mean that your images will look terrible some couples love this look.

 As for rain, it can bring out the best in creative imagery.
-Of course having professional equipment is a big part of it such as the image below where a flash was put behind the couple to create this magical affect.
-If you were to use the flash on your camera and pointed towards you would have a completely different image.
+Of course, having professional equipment is a big part of it such as the image below where a flash was put behind the couple to create this magical effect.
+If you were to use the flash on your camera and point towards you would have a completely different image.

 A sexy kiss in the torrentail rain at Prague Castle